NandiniSiliveri/AirlineReservationSystem_-Java-Project-/README.md

 - Install **Java 8+** on your machine.
 - Use an IDE like IntelliJ IDEA, Eclipse, or run from the terminal.

+## How to Run
+1. Compile the program: `javac AirlineReservationSystem.java`
+2. Run the application: `java AirlineReservationSystem`